-DON'T PUT VICTIMS ON THE SPOT.
-Don't ask victims to speak in class or issue statements to the media or answer for their entire identity group in response to the incident.
-This may reinjure victims and make them feel like a target all over again.
-Also be sensitive to the position of minority faculty and staff.
-As with students in the classroom, never single out members of a particular identity group for their response to bias incidents or other matters of diversity. ("Joe, you're African-American.
-What do you think of this?")
+DON'T PUT THE TARGETED PERSON ON THE SPOT.
+Don't ask targeted individuals to speak in class or issue statements to the media or answer for their entire identity group in response to the incident.
+This may reinjure them and make them feel like a target again.
+Also be sensitive to the position of faculty and staff.
+As with students, never single out members of a particular identity group for their response to bias incidents or other matters of diversity.
 At the same time, welcome their input when it is offered.

 DON'T TAKE OFFENSE.
-Victims, parents and caregivers may lash out at the school community for not doing enough to protect them or their children; this is a very natural reaction.
+Targeted students, parents and caregivers may lash out at the school community for not doing enough to protect them or their children; this is a very natural reaction.
 Acknowledge their feelings and discuss ways that the school plans to prevent future incidents.
-Also inform victims and parents about victim advocacy and services, counseling and other supportive resources at the school and in the community.
+Also inform students and families about victim advocacy and services, counseling and other supportive resources at the school and in the community.

-DENOUNCE EFFORTS THAT MAY REINJURE THE VIC-TIM.
-Avoid any suggestion that the victim somehow "brought on" the attack by his or her appearance or behavior.
-For example, every year, shameful reports It is vital to support specific victims of a bias incident or hate crime at school, as well as show support for the targeted community. surface about administrators telling LGBT victims they would not be harassed or attacked if they just refrained from being "out."
-Also, if a victim of harassment retaliates against a bully or harasser, do not allow the original provocation to go unaddressed when considering consequences in the wake of the second incident.
+DENOUNCE EFFORTS THAT MAY REINJURE THE PERSON HARMED.
+Avoid any suggestion that the person somehow "brought on" the attack by their appearance or behavior.
+For example, every year, shameful reports surface about administrators telling LGBTQ victims they would not be harassed or attacked if they just refrained from being "out."
+Also, if a person who was harassed retaliates against a bully or harasser, do not allow the original provocation to go unaddressed when considering consequences in the wake of the second incident.